 Discretionary denial under Section 325(d) is not appropriate here given the prior art combinations/arguments raised during prosecution are not the same/substantially similar to the presented grounds.
 For instance, the Office did not consider Okada in light of the other asserted prior art herein.
 (Ex.
 1004; Ex.
 1001, Cover.)
 Okada discloses/suggests many of the claimed features, and thus is relevant to the patentability of the challenged claim(s), especially when considered in context of the asserted obviousness positions. (§IX.)
 The examiner also did not have the benefit of expert testimony to support such teachings/suggestions as presented here.
 (Ex.
 1002.)
 Thus, the examiner erred in allowing the claims without considering the teachings/suggestions in the prior art relied on in this Petition (see §IX).
 (Ex.
-1004, 729-737.)
-Had the examiner done so, the challenged claims would have likely not have issued.7 the similar teachings by Calhoon alone or in combination with other prior art.
-Indeed, Calhoon at least discloses features recited in limitation 20(i), and thus should have been considered in combination with other pertinent references (like Okada). (§IX.A.)
+1004, 562-573.)
+Had the examiner done so, the challenged claims would have likely not have issued.

 This is true despite the issued patent from Calhoon (Ex.
-1041) (and other patent references by "Calhoon") was cited during prosecution.
+1041) (and other patent references by "Calhoon") and a published application with Okada as a co-inventor (Ex.
+1019) having some overlapping subject matter were cited during prosecution.
 (Ex.
 1001, Cover; Ex.
 1004.)
-As with other submitted references, the examiner erred in a manner pertinent to the patentability of the challenged claims by failing to consider and apply
+As with other submitted references, the examiner erred in a manner pertinent to the patentability of the challenged claims by failing to consider and apply the similar teachings by each of Okada and Calhoon alone or in combination with other prior art.
+As mentioned, Okada discloses many claimed features and Calhoon at least discloses features recited in limitation 22, and thus should have been considered in combination with other pertinent references (like Okada and others). (§IX.A.)
+The examiner erred by not substantively considering and applying such collective teachings to demonstrate obviousness of the challenged claims.
+(Id.)

-7 Petitioner reserves the right to seek leave to respond to any §325(d) (and §314) arguments PO may raise to avoid institution.
+&lt;sup>7 Petitioner reserves the right to seek leave to respond to any §325(d) (and §314) arguments PO may raise to avoid institution.